 Rick Steves provides an excellent overview and perspective of Amsterdam’s famous Van Gogh Museum.
 Contrary to popular belief, Amsterdam offers much more than the carnal pleasures of the Red Light District and the coffee shops.
-Amsterdam is a cultural gem of the Netherlands and Europe, with a history of producing top-flight painters.
+Amsterdam is a cultural gem of the Netherlands and Europe, with some of the best art museums in the world.

 This is another highly popular video of Amsterdam’s underworld, with over two million views.
 It’s not as popular as the “Coin” video, but it’s possibly more interesting as it provides a brief perspective from a couple of sex workers.
 This video provides a glimpse of the unique, anything goes atmosphere in the central part of the city.